noda-akihiro000/HIPIE/README.md

 ## License
-HIPIE is licensed under the [MIT license](LICENSE).
+The majority of HIPIE is licensed under the [MIT license](LICENSE).
 If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than CC-BY-NC, MIT, or CC0.

 ## How to get support from us?